Kosciach/TicTacToe/README.md

 <div align="center">
   <p>
-    JustTicTacToe is a minimalistic version of popular game TicTacToe.
+    JustTicTacToe is a minimalist version of popular game TicTacToe.
   </p>
 <br>